5 ways AI is transforming supply chain analytics

 3. Improving delivery time and reliability

-AI’s data processing capacity:
+AI’s data processing capacity can:

 All of these pieces combine to create a more streamlined delivery process that can get products into the hands of consumers more quickly than ever.